 Pursuing a Career In Sports Psychology: Abarca’s Journey

 Sports injuries proved to be the spark that ignited Abarca’s own interest in helping athletes reach their best levels of performance.
-After a series of soccer-induced concussions left her unable to play the game, Abarca was forced into a more supportive role for her high school teammates.
+After a series of soccer-induced concussions left her unable to play the game, Abarca was forced into a more supportive role for her college teammates.
 What would undoubtedly cause an identity crisis in most athletes sparked a lifelong passion for the psychology of performance in the young soccer player.

 “I found an elective course in sports psychology and decided to take it,” Abarca recalls.
 “The only thing I could offer my teammates was my support the best way that I could.
 That class helped me to support them in ways that I couldn’t before.”